TheSomeoneXD/QAFriday-Bot/README.md

 # QAFriday-Bot
 [![Game Dev Underground](https://img.shields.io/badge/gdu-discord-%237289DA.svg?logo=discord)](https://discord.gg/mP98ZYv)

+# NOTE ON ARCHIVAL
+This code has been archived due to not being maintained, and lack of use.

 # Description
 This is the Q&amp;A Friday Bot for Game Dev Underground.
 It transports users from a voice channel queue, to a private voice channel, for use on stream!